xbaysal11/dotfiles/README.md

 # Ultimate Dev Terminal Setup for Windows

-> Zsh + Oh My Zsh inside Git Bash via Tabby Terminal — no WSL required.
+> Zsh + Oh My Zsh in Git Bash via Tabby Terminal, with Claude Code CLI and Cursor — no WSL required.

 ---